chanGimeno/pyDISORT/README.md

 ## Installation

-go to the directory where you have checked out the pyDISORT project and run the following command:
+Go to the directory where you have checked out the pyDISORT project and run the following command:

-    python setup.py install
+    sudo python setup.py install

 ## Documentation